All Episodes

 What's lacking in this moment is moral leadership.

-The country is begging for it, they're craving it.
+The country is begging for it.

-Now, I don't know why maybe Tavis here is critiquing the media.
+Maybe Tavis here is critiquing the media.

-Uh, and he may have a point there.
+And he may have a point there.

-Why it was so good he even went out there and he gave it without the teleprompter.
+He even went out there and he gave it without the teleprompter.

-Oh, man, oh man, this guy is as good as we've always thought.
+Oh, man, oh, man, this guy is as good as we've always thought.

 And Tavis would say, wait a minute, there were nothing genuine about this.